 The mill nestles in a steep sided, wooded valley with no other houses in sight.
 It is surrounded by beautiful lawned gardens, which can be accessed without tackling steps, through which a lively mountain stream rushes.
 Bird song fills the valley and guests can enjoy a truly peaceful experience.

 There are 4 apartments inside the Mill building.
 2 of the apartments (Spinners and Carders Corner) are accessible from the driveway without descending stairs.
-They are accessible to wheelchair users but the doorway to the bathroom is too small to admit wheelchairs and the shower is above the bath.
+They are accessible to wheelchair users but the doorway to the bathroom is too small to admit wheelchairs and they are fitted with corner showers.
 The fire escapes also require guests to be able to negotiate at least one step.

 The other 2 apartments (Bobbin Box and Wheel House) involve descending one flight of stairs.
 They can also be accessed through double doors from the garden.

-Pets are not accepted but guide dogs are welcomed.
+Pets are only accepted in our Wheelhouse apartment but guide dogs are welcomed.

 There is no mobile signal available to guests at the mill.